 Arcadia • November 2017

 A story about math, sex, physics, curiosity, literature, scandal, and gardening, Arcadia leaps between the 19th and 20th centuries, following the history of an English country estate in Derbyshire.
-Arcadia deftly explores both the chaos and the connection of human experience.
-As the characters hurtle from foolery to genius and from passion to reason, navigating the ever-changing paradigm of knowledge, we realize, though the landscape may be constantly changing, we easily see ourselves in their search for love and understanding..
+As the characters hurtle from foolery to genius and from passion to reason, navigating the ever-changing paradigm of knowledge, we realize – though the landscape may be constantly changing – we easily see ourselves in their search for love and understanding.

 View additional images of Arcadia.